minibolt-guide/linktr/README.md

 # MiniBolt Linktr

-The MiniBolt official Linktr is available at https://linktr.minibolt.info/
+The MiniBolt official Linktr (FOSS) is available at https://linktr.minibolt.info/